charlesportwoodii/gnupg2-build/README.md

 apt-get install build-essential libgmp-dev libunbound-dev m4
 ```

-You will also need to install the other build packages for gnupg2 outlined below:
+You will also need to build the following packages:

 ```
 https://github.com/charlesportwoodii/libassuan-build